diana180102/newsletter/README.md

 # newsletter
-Creation of subcription to new newsletter with HTML, CSS , JAVACRIPT
+Creation of subcription to new newsletter with HTML, CSS , JAVASCRIPT